Izugance/HNGX-stage-two/DOCUMENTATION.md

   https://hngx-izu-2.onrender.com/api/a-name.
 This returns a Person instance, if there is one, in the format {"person": personInstance}.
-* POST https://hngx-izu-2.onrender.com/api/{user_id}: Continuing with the previous example, sending a POST request to "https://hngx-izu-2.onrender.com/api/a-name" with a body in the format {"name": "a new name"} would update the Person instance matching "a name" and return the updated Person instance in the format {"person": personInstance}.
+* POST https://hngx-izu-2.onrender.com/api/{user_id}: Continuing with the previous example, sending a POST request to "https://hngx-izu-2.onrender.com/api/a-name" with a the request body having the application/json MIME type and in the format
+{"name": "a new name"} would update the Person instance matching "a name" and return the updated Person instance in the format {"person": personInstance}.
 * DELETE https://hngx-izu-2.onrender.com/api/{user_id}: A DELETE request to "https://hngx-izu-2/api/a-name"